saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

 The `device.open()` and `device.close()` were used to intiate and close a connection to the device.
 The `device.get_facts()` and `device.get_bgp_neighbors()` were used to retrieve information from the device.

-If we were to check the log on the device during the time where we gathered the BGP neighbor information, we can see all the RPCs our NAPALM script called:
+If we were to check the log on the device during the time where we gathered the BGP neighbor information, we can see the following:

 ```
 Sep  9 13:20:50  vmx01 mgd[10297]: UI_NETCONF_CMD: User 'salt' used NETCONF client to run command 'get-instance-information'